 It has taken a long time to grow accustom to the carpet burns and bruised knees that come part and parcel with floorwork.
 However, I am working at making it a more important part of my repertoire.
 Acknowledging it as a space to incorporate different dance styles and offer even more scope for expression, time spent “rolling around on the floor” can lead to finding the essence of the dance, just as much as a pole freestyle.

-But if the floor is still a scary, untouchable place for you take ispiration from Yvonne Smink, who choreographed an entire routine without touching the floor until her final dismount!
+But if the floor is still a scary, untouchable place for you take inspiration from Yvonne Smink, who choreographed an entire routine without touching the floor until her final dismount!